DvorakDwarf/Witness-of-Babel/README.md

 8. Great Success

 ## Details 4 nerds
 The AI was trained on [tiny-imagenet](https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet) and the architecture is a painfully shallow CNN.
 The "Canvas" is a random tensor which predominantly returns white noise and the model looks through all of it and returns anything that looks sensible to it.
+On my hunk of junk PC it zoomed through about 70000 64x64 images a second.
 There isn't really much more to it beyond a cool concept.
-If you want to be a stickler to the rules the model is not going frame by frame along the canvas.
-If you want to put your money where your mouth is, on the other hand, there is functionality to go pixel by pixel and you can do that if you have unlimited time on your hands.
+If you want to be a stickler to the rules, the model is not going frame by frame along the canvas.
+If you want to put your money where your mouth is, on the other hand, there is functionality to go pixel by pixel and you can implement that if you have unlimited time on your hands.

 ## Final Comments

 It's not against anybody's TOS this time, so that's nice. \
-Shoutout to Discord for making projects very easy and not yet getting angry over stuff I did \
+Shoutout to Discord for making projects easier and not yet getting angry over stuff I did \
 I implore you to try to improve on this.
 There are a bunch of ways of going about this.

 Do what you want with the code, but credit would be much appreciated and if you have any trouble with the Witness, please contact me over discord.